 The Pro Trek PRG-240 is essentially a classic when it comes to Pro Trek watches.
 Released in 2010, it is from a time when Triple Sensor watches were the realm of Pro Trek (or Pathfinder in the U.S.), when Pro Trek was the Casio brand known for its large watches, and before G-Shock started getting in on the sensor action with lines like the Rangeman and Mudmaster.
 Though it’s been eclipsed in recent times by newer models equipped with the Triple Sensor Version 3 (which is said to be more power-efficient), the PRG-240 series is a fan-favorite that is still being produced and sold.
 (In the U.S., the PRG-240 is sold as the PAG240.)
-Casio.com currently sells the PAG240-1, and Amazon sells the PAG-240B-2 (amazon link) with a blue case and cloth band and the PRG-240T-7 (amazon link) with a titanium band.
-Fan site Zona Casio reported, somewhat surprisingly, that Casio is releasing two new colorways soon: the PRG-240-3 and PRG-240-5.
+Casio.com currently sells the PAG240-1, and Amazon sells the PAG-240B-2 with a blue case and cloth band and the PRG-240T-7 with a titanium band.
+Casio is reportedly releasing two new colorways soon: the PRG-240-3 and PRG-240-5.

 The Casio Spain online shop confirms that the PRG-240-3ER and PRG-240-5ER are coming to Europe soon, with a list price of 199 EUR each.
 The PRG-240-3 has a green resin band, and the PRG-240-5 has a beige resin band.